Woodland Davis Clean Water Agency: Obtaining water rights

 Water rights were established in the early 1900s and may be purchased from someone who has either riparian or appropriative rights.
 The agency obtained water rights from the Conway Preservation Group, who had riparian water rights.
 Conway signed over their riparian property for $2.6 Million dollars upfront in 2016 and each year thereafter with a two percent increase over the next 24 years.
 After 24 years, the cities will then own the land.
 The agency also acquired a water permit from the State Water Resource Control Board.
 Permit 20281 allows water to be diverted from the Sacramento River at monthly rates up to 80 cubic-feet per second, at an annual rate up to 45,000 acre-feet a year.

 Construction

 Builders

 The WDCWA awarded Colorado based company CH2M Hill, which is a full service consulting company that will design, build, operate, and maintain the facility (DBO), a $141 million contract.
 This contract includes the joint intake station, pipelines to the new treatment facility, pipelines to Davis and Woodland once water is treated, and improve the cities supply systems.
 CH2M is a global company that operates specifically within the environmental sector concentrating in water, energy, transportation.
+DN tanks was also involved in the project and was responsible for the structural design and construction of two 2.8MG AWWA D110 Prestressed Concrete tanks to serve as clearwells at the plant.